 Printed with a minimum of 10 percent post-consumer material.
 Please recycle.

-These draft licensing standards were developed by the Minnesota Department of Human Services (DHS) Licensing Division with substantial consultative support from the National Association for Regulatory Administration (NARA).
-The content included in these draft standards is at the discretion of the Minnesota DHS Licensing Division.
-Your feedback will help DHS to refine and improve these draft standards further.
+These draft licensing standards were developed by the Minnesota Department of Human Services (DHS) Licensing Division.
+Your feedback will help DHS to further refine and improve these draft standards.

 Contents